In-Distribution Consistency Regularization Improves the Generalization of Quantization-Aware Training: Experiments

-Inspired by the principle of maximum entropy in information theory, a generalizable representation should be the one that admit the maximum entropy among all plausible representations.
-Accordingly, optimizing towards maximum entropy leads to representations with good generalization capacity.
-Consequently, we evaluate the distribution of the weights in neural networks.
-Concretely, we use the per-channel weight quantization, and use histogram normalization on each kernel for each convolutional layer of the ResNet-18.
-The number of histogram bins is 70.
+\textbf{Generalization ability of CR:}~\cite{keskar-eigenvalue1-iclr-2017} and \cite{Wen-eigenvalue2-icais-2020} verified that the smaller the maximum eigenvalue of the Hessian matrix is, the flatter the landscape of loss is.
+Therefore, we compared the largest 50 eigenvalues of the FP32, LSQ, and our method for ResNet18 network in Fig.~\ref{fig:eigenvalues-comparision}.
+The results demonstrate that CR exhibited better generalization than that of the other methods.

-The comparisons between LSQ and our method are shown in Tab.~\ref{tbl:entropy}.
-Tab.~\ref{tbl:entropy} illustrates that without the computationally expensive method to estimate the distribution of the weights, our method implicitly obtains a maximum entropy results for QAT.
+\textbf{Entropy of CR:} The principle of maximum entropy indicates that a generalizable representation should be the one that admit the maximum entropy among all plausible representations.
+Consequently, we evaluated the entropy of the weights in neural networks.
+We built the histogram of weights on each kernel for each convolutional layer of the ResNet-18.
+The number of histogram bins was 70.
+The comparisons between LSQ and our method were shown in Tab.~\ref{tbl:entropy}.
+Tab.~\ref{tbl:entropy} illustrated that the generalization ability of our method was better than that of the baseline model.